 This article on simple value strategies for big returns was written by Thomas Niel.
 Thomas is a private investor, a financial blogger and an accountant in Washington DC.
-Creative Commons photo by MichaelGaida, edited by The Broken Leg.
+Creative Commons photo by MichaelGaida, edited by Broken Leg Investing.

 Learning more about the legends of value investing can inspire your personal investing strategy.
 While Warren Buffett achieved notoriety far beyond the value investing niche, there are several other Graham disciples who built impressive investing track records of their own.
 One of the most successful Graham disciples is Walter Schloss, whose life and career may be the most relatable to small value investors.